openaphid/openaphid.github.com/_posts/2020-11-20-build-and-run-telegram-on-xcode-12-x-simulator.md

 The build settings of some third-party libraries don't have the `x86_64` target that is required by simulator unless you have an Apple M1 computer.
 We need to add it by ourselves.

 `mozjpeg` is one of them that needs a tweak.
 Inside [third-party/mozjpeg/BUCK](https://github.com/openaphid/Telegram-iOS/blob/main/third-party/mozjpeg/BUCK), it declares two targets of `arm64` and `armv7`.
-We can change `armv7` to `x86_64` as we don't need `armv7` on simulator and most devices.
+We can change `armv7` to `x86_64` as we don't need `armv7` in Simulator and on most devices.

 ```patch
 diff --git a/third-party/mozjpeg/BUCK b/third-party/mozjpeg/BUCK